aldettinger/camel-quarkus-troubleshooting/README.md

     at com.oracle.svm.core.JavaMainWrapper$EnterCreateIsolateWithCArgumentsPrologue.enter(JavaMainWrapper.java:278)
 ```

-Of course, we quickly reach a `StackOverflowError`.
 This is just an example, the bottom line being that it's possible to pass some flags to the native executable.

-There is more a concrete case where passing flags to the native executable has helped.
+And actually, there is more a concrete case where passing flags to the native executable has helped.
 In camel-quarkus 2.10.0, I was suspecting a 10% mean throughput drop in native mode compared to camel-quarkus-2.9.0.
 I was able to pass some flags to the native executable to get more logs about garbage collection: